miketsprague/NiceDate/README.md

 # NiceDate

-Tired of NSDate manipulation bullshit?
+Tired of NSDate manipulation shenanigans?
 Me too, so I made it suck less.